ROHITH0999/Task-Manager/README.md

 - **Contributing**: Encourages others to contribute to the project, outlining the steps to do so.
 - **License**: Includes licensing information for open-source use.

-Feel free to replace the placeholder in the **Screenshots** section with actual images or delete them if not needed.
-Let me know if you need any more adjustments!